 He has been boating most of his life in some form or another.
 Rob is a member of the Royal New Zealand Yacht Squadron, and has raced on a range of modern boats including skippering the Americas Cup boats operating from the Viaduct Harbour in Auckland.

-Andrew Williams is an Auckland based accountant and director of the firm Bowden Williams.
+Andrew Williams is an Auckland based accountant and director of the firm AlliottBW.

 He has extensive commercial and professional experience in the chartered accountancy profession, in particular with SMEs, trusts and general taxation services and advice.

 Andrew has interests in sports particularly as a coach of age group teams.
-He is active as a rugby and cricket coach including age group representative teams.
+He is active as a rugby and cricket coach including age group representative teams and is the current Chair of Sport Auckland.

-Richard Allen is an Auckland based solicitor specialising in marine law.
+Richard Allen is an Auckland based solicitor specialising in maritime law.
+He brings a strong legal and governance background to the Trust.